-- (a) All productions that are issued a tax credit certificate shall be required to comply with the following provisions: - (1) Provide an on-screen acknowledgement to: THE STATE OF CALIFORNIA AND THE CALIFORNIA FILM COMMISSION and include the California Film Commission Logo, to be provided by the CFC to the applicant, except where that acknowledgement may be prohibited by the Children's Television Act or any other local, state, or federal government policy.
-Such acknowledgement and logo shall appear on every episode of a television series except where prohibited as above. - (2) Provide five (5) production stills in digital file format cleared by the production company and with cast approvals to illustrate the diversity of California locations and/or job creation for promotional use by the CFC.
+- (a) All productions that are issued a tax credit certificate shall be required to comply with the following provisions: - (1) Provide an on-screen acknowledgement to THE STATE OF CALIFORNIA and THE CALIFORNIA FILM COMMISSION and include the California Film Commission Logo, to be provided by the CFC to the applicant, except where that acknowledgement may be prohibited by the Children's Television Act or any other local, state, or federal government policy. - (A) The acknowledgement must include a five-second long static logo in the end credits before the below-the-line crew crawl for the life of the project. - (B) Such acknowledgement and logo shall appear on every episode of a television series except where prohibited as above. - (C) The applicant may choose the wording of the acknowledgement and the placement of the required entities within that wording, but both entities specified in paragraph (1) above must be named. - (2) Provide five (5) production stills in digital file format cleared by the production company and with cast approvals to illustrate the diversity of California locations and/or job creation for promotional use by the CFC.